Ahmad bin Said al-Busaidi: Assumption of power

 By late 1744, Ahmad had control over large parts of Oman.

 Bal'arab bin Himyar of the Yaruba had been elected Imam in 1743, and retained the support of some of the Ghafiri of Dhahireh and the Semail.
 Bal'arab bin Himyar raised a strong force and advanced on Muscat, but was unable to take that town.
 He then attempted to take Sohar.
-Ahmad went to town's aid but was deserted by his troops at the Battle of Bitnah around the start of 1745 and forced to flee.
+Ahmad went to town's aid but was deserted by his troops at the Battle of Bithnah around the start of 1745 and forced to flee.

 Ahmad used excuses to delay paying tribute, and as a result the Persians could not pay their troops in Muscat and many deserted.

 In 1747 Ahmad invited the remaining Persian troops to a banquet at his fort in Barka.
 There he massacred them.

 For several years Bal'arab bin Himyar was recognized as the true Imam, fully controlling the interior, while Ahmed remained on the coast.

 On the coast of East Africa, Ahmad bin Sa'id was recognized as Imam only by the governor of Zanzibar.

 In 1749 Ahmad gathered an army and moved against Bal'arab, who was encamped near Jebel Akhdar with inferior forces.
 In the final battle, in the second half of 1749, Bal'arab was defeated and killed.
 This was the end of Yaruba power.

 Ahmad was now the undisputed ruler of Oman.

 In 1749 the Ibadi tribes of Oman elected Ahmad bin Said as their Imam.

 His election took place on 9 June 1749 at Rustaq.